dwjohnston/interview-questions/questions_to_ask_employers.md

 ## What are the expectations for working the office?
 What are the norms?

+**Person to ask** Hiring manager, Engineering manager

+**Purpose** It's a good thing to get clear.

+## What personal development programs exist in the organisation?
+10% time, paid courses, etc.

+**Person to ask** Hiring manager, Engineering manager

+**Purpose** Demonstrates inclination to continuous improvement.

 ## What does the performance review process look like?